zapster/slack-lunchbot/README.md

 ==================

 You can deploy `slack-lunchbot` easily into [AWS Lambda](https://aws.amazon.com/lambda) using the [serverless](https://serverless.com/) framework.
-The free tier of AWS Lambda should cover everything this bot needs.
+The free tier of AWS Lambda covers everything this bot needs, when only called a few times per day.

-1. Install the `serverless` framework first with [npm](https://www.npmjs.com/get-npm)
+1. Install the `serverless` framework globally with [npm](https://www.npmjs.com/get-npm)

         npm install -g serverless